 - Issue date: 2001

-- Congenital syphilis in a Nairobi maternity hospital.
+- Maternal/congenital syphilis in a large tertiary-care urban hospital.